 How do you play the game with an oven mitt?

 Another version of this game has the players wear oven mitts while trying to unwrap the Saran Wrap ball (to make it more challenging/next to impossible).
 However, if you follow my SECRET TIP for wrapping the plastic wrap ball it will be plenty challenging and still a lot of fun (and not annoying like the oven mitts can be).
+The plastic wrap ball game with oven mitts is pretty hard!

 Extra Saran Wrap Ball Game Tips